 - Interventional Pain Management

 - Vein Treatment

 Meet Charles Ortega, PAC, MPAS

 Physician Assistant Certified

 P.A.
-Charles Ortega, HealthCare Provider, has spent the past 20 years serving patients in family practice across the DFW Metroplex, urgent care and orthopedics.
+Charles Ortega, HealthCare Provider, has spent the past 20+ years serving patients in family practice across the DFW Metroplex, urgent care and orthopedics.
 P.A.
-Ortega gained experience in Orthopedic and regenerative therapies in his medical practice and has first hand knowledge of the recovery to wellness after having played sports competitively in school and as a professional.
+Ortega gained experience in Orthopedic and regenerative therapies in his medical practice and has first hand knowledge of the recovery to wellness after having played sports competitively.
 He began his careers as a P.A. in the field of orthopedics and regenerative therapy.
 Years later he began working in Primary Care after multiple surgeries and regenerative knee therapies.

 This experience and subsequent studies expanded his knowledge to include Regenerative Therapies, Stem cell Treatments and PRP (platelet rich plasma).

 P.A.
 Ortega likes the notion that physical therapy is designed to get patients back on their feet, but he focuses on the whole patient, not just the injury.
 “We have an approach where we go from the psychological aspect of an occupational injury to the physical aspect.
 We have a counselor onsite to address not only the physical needs, but the emotional needs.
 If the patient’s life is interrupted and they can’t do what they used to do, it can cause emotional problems or self-confidence issues.”

 The team has a goal-oriented approach to fixing things.
 P.A.
 Ortega explains that they try to provide treatments we’ve seen supported evidence for and are willing to try other approaches if conservative measures fail.
 “If we need a specialist, we decide when and if that’s appropriate,” he says.
 “We try to keep everything under one roof to give the patient a quicker and easier experience of getting back to normal function.
 That goes for both general medicine and physical therapy.”